-When it comes to pulling in weak signals, the VEC-1002K rivals many commercially-built transceivers.
+When it comes to pulling in weak signals, the VEC-1006K rivals most commercially-built transceivers.
 In addition, its electronic tuning control covers only those frequencies where FM repeaters operate.
-And, just like a professional transceiver, the VEC-1002K gives you a highly-effective adjustable squelch to eliminate background noise between transmissions.
-The VEC-1002K consumes minimal electrical current and can run for many hours from its self-contained 9-volt flat-pack alkaline battery.
-Plug in a 8-ohm speaker or use headphones for loud-and-clear reception.
-All circuitry is self-contained on a rugged 3" x 3.2" pc board.
+This makes stations easier to tune in--without a lot of wasted space on the dial.
+And, just like a professional transceiver, the VEC-1006K gives you a highly-effective adjustable squelch to eliminate background noise between transmissions.
+The VEC-1006K consumes minimal electrical current and can run for many hours from its self-contained 9-volt flat-pack alkaline battery.
+Plug in an 8-ohm speaker or use headphones for loud-and-clear reception.
+All circuitry is self-contained on a rugged 3.3" x 3.0" PC board.